VarduhiSahakyan/generator_templet/docs/CryptoConfig.md

 The productive certificate aliases in the p12 files used for the mutual authentication should be:
 - `dsvisa_call_alias_cert_01` for Visa
 - `dsmc_call_alias_cert_01` for MasterCard

+## TODO: Document the setup of the crypto hsm module

 ## Prod HSMs